 FIBER OPTIC CENTER GLOSSARY

-There are 479 names in this directory beginning with the letter C.
+There are currently 479 names in this directory beginning with the letter C.

 The C-band is the “conventional” DWDM transmission band, occupying the 1530 to 1565 nm wavelength range, as specified by the ITU-T G.692.
 Most EDFAs operate in the C-band.